cell-org/c0js.cell.computer/README.md

         - `who`: **"sender"** or **"receiver"**
         - `where`: **(optional)** the contract address.
 It can either be an **ERC721 (Non Fungible Token)** or an **ERC20 (Fungible Token)** contract.
 If not specified, it implies the current contract.
         - `what`: the minimum required balance of the tokens you need to own for the contract.
+    - `royalty`: EIP-2981 royalty description
+      - `where`: the royalty receiver address of this token. whenever a sale is made, NFT marketplaces that follow the EIP-2981 NFT royalty standard will send royalty to this address.
+      - `what`: the amount of royalty (out of 1,000,000) the `royaltyReceiver` will receive for each NFT sale.
+        - for example, if set as `100,000`, the royalty is 100,000/1,000,000 = 10%.
+    - `payments[]`: an array of `Payment` objects used to describe how much of the ETH sent for each minting will go to the member addresses.
+If not specified, the contract gets all the money.
+Each `Payment` object looks like this:
+      - `where`: the receiver address that will receive a portion of the payment sent for minting this token.
+      - `what`: the portion (out of 1,000,000) of ETH that will be sent to the `where` address for the mint.
+        - for example, let's imagine that the `what` was set as `300,000` and the `where` was set as `0x502b2FE7Cc3488fcfF2E16158615AF87b4Ab5C41`.
+This means the receiver address `0x502b2FE7Cc3488fcfF2E16158615AF87b4Ab5C41` will get `300,000 / 1,000,000 = 30%` of the minting revenue for this token.
+So if the NFT cost **1ETH**, the `0x502b2FE7Cc3488fcfF2E16158615AF87b4Ab5C41` address will get **0.3ETH**, and the Cell contract will get **0.7ETH**.
+        - another example, if there were 2 items in the payments array, where the first item's `what` was 200,000 and the second one `400,000`, this means the first address will get 20% and the second address will get 40%, therefore the Cell contract will naturally get the rest, which is 40%.
   - `domain`
     - `name`: the name of the NFT contract to mint to
     - `chainId`: the chainId of the host blockchain to mint to